utat-ss/supernova/README.md

 ## Physics
 Supernova defines functions for gravitational attraction of the Earth, with perturbation effects coming soon.

+### Orbit
+Accepts input for initial orbit state vector.

+## Python interface
+Supernova can be compiled as a `.so` shared library, and imported into Python as `ctypes` for easy interfacing between the programs.

-## Plotter (Python)
+### Plotter
-A simple python script is provided to visualize the results of the integration.
+A simple Python script is provided to visualize the results of the integration.

+# Building
+Run the makefile. `make program` for C, and `make python` for the Python interface.
+Enjoy!